realityengines/model-serving/README.md

 # Abacus.AI Model Serving

-This repo contains documentation and code describing how to produce artefacts for hosting your custom models using Abacus.AI model serving infrastructure.
-Once the artefacts are prepared as described they can be uploaded in the web application.
+This repo contains documentation and code describing how to produce artifacts for hosting your custom models using Abacus.AI model serving infrastructure.
+Once the artifacts are prepared as described they can be uploaded in the web application.
 After the model is verified it can be deployed to serve predictions.

 The uploads consists of three parts: